Beginner's guide to Sass

 Takeaway

-I hope you enjoyed my short tutorial about Sass.
-Sass can make our CSS code easy to maintenance, more readable and reduce tedious works.
-You can check my GitHub repository if you want to see how I used Gulp for my design portfolio website.
-If you want to contact me, visit my LinkedIn or just send me an Email to ghsspower@gmail.com.
+I hope you enjoyed this short tutorial on Sass.
+Sass makes CSS easier to maintain, more readable, and reduces tedious work.
+You can check my GitHub repository to see how I use Sass on this portfolio.
+To get in touch, visit my LinkedIn or email ghsspower@gmail.com.
 Thanks!

 Title : Beginner's guide to Sass